dankain/ct-config/README.md

 4. Configure circeci
     - use AWS ec2 parameter store to store Commercetools credentials
 4. Configure terraform template
-    - to lock the a deployment
+    - to lock the deployment
     - to store the state in S3 bucket
 5. Perform following operations:
     - create an object